4D-Technologies/responsive_data_grid/responsive_data_grid/README.md

 1. Integration Testing
 2. More documentation, examples, and getting started with screen shots
+3. Column Visibility
-3. Column Freezing
+4. Column Freezing
-4. Grouping with Sumaries and Group Footers
+5. Grouping with Sumaries and Group Footers
-5. Footer with Overall Summaries
+6. Footer with Overall Summaries
-6. Pagination
+7. Pagination - Add page numbers that scale automatically based on the space available in the paging controller